A cultural and political history of community formation and exclusion in Australia since 1788.

 On successful completion of this paper students will have

-- Developed an appreciation of how practices of exclusion shape the development of national identity
+- An appreciation of how practices of exclusion shape the development of national identity

-- Demonstrated an ability to evaluate the changing approaches to the construction and writing of national history
+- Demonstrated an ability to evaluate debates and interpretations in modern Australian history